Chobits: Video games

 In 2002 Marvelous Entertainment released in Japan only a Chobits game for the Nintendo Game Boy Advance called Chobits: Atashi Dake no Hito.
 The game was available bundled with a clear blue Game Boy Advance with a decal of Chi above the A+B buttons and a Chobits logo above the D-pad.

-In 2003 Broccoli released a Sony PlayStation 2 game titled Chobits: Chii Dake no Hito, a Bishoujo visual novel.
+In 2003 Broccoli released a Sony PlayStation 2 game titled Chobits: Chii Dake no Hito, a Bishōjo visual novel.
 Like the Game Boy Advance game, this too was released only in Japan.

 Another PC-version game was also released in 2002, using Macromedia and QuickTime as the background support.
 This game is called Communication Game, in which the player can "talk" with Chi and teach her to speak.
 It also contained some small games inside such as a keyboard typing game.

 Reception

 Reviews have been mixed.
 Shaenon K. Garrity of Anime News Network criticized the series' description of persocoms as "obedient" and "perfect," writing, "The persocoms are perfect women, stripped clean of everything that makes real women less than perfect servants to men—that is, one might say, everything that makes women human."
-Finn Clark wrote, "The show's thematic engine lies in women who are objects.
-In a genre that's always at risk of objectifying women, here it's been made literal."

 The adaptation was criticized for shifting the focus from Hideki to Chi, in particular for having episodes devoted to Chi "doing cute things" and providing fanservice.
 Helen McCarthy in 500 Essential Anime Movies stated that the OVA's main strength is "its questioning of how we use technology, and whether it can be a substitute, rather than a support, for real life".